%reset -f

 ### showing up t_d minutes early/late,

-### for a given theta and sigma.
+### under the hypothesis given by theta and sigma.

-return normpdf(t[d], theta, sigma)
+return normpdf(t[d], loc=theta, scale=sigma)

 @memo